NotRay-67/Orangetronix/README.md

-# AeroHarvest
+# Orangetronix

-AeroHarvest is an innovative fruit-plucking drone project that leverages the power of deep learning and aerial technology to revolutionize the way we harvest fruits.
-The project aims to create a smart and efficient solution for identifying ripe fruits, plucking them from trees, and safely delivering them to a designated collection point.
+Orangetronix is an innovative fruit-plucking drone project that leverages the power of deep learning and aerial technology to revolutionize the way we harvest fruits.
+The project aims to create a smart and efficient solution for identifying ripe Oranges, plucking them from trees, and safely delivering them to a designated collection point.

 ## Features